brycx/brycx.github.io/_posts/2018-09-25-orion-pure-rust-crypto-lib.md

 - `orion` is not decoupled like `RustCrypto`.
 This means you have the complete library as dependency, even if you only want to use some of its functionality.
-- Due to forbidding unsafe code and therefor also assembly, "constant-time" code cannot at all be guaranteed to be constant-time.
-(NOTE: See the update, this will apply when `orion` itself tries to implement these.
-Currently all constant-time operations are provided by external libraries that are using unsafe code)
+- Due to forbidding unsafe code and therefor also assembly, "constant-time" code, that `orion` itself implements, cannot at all be guaranteed to be constant-time.
+However, currently all constant-time operations are provided by external libraries that are using inline assembly for this.
 - `orion` is not as "mature" as other alternatives available.

 ### Contributing
 Contributions of any kind are most welcome!
 You can report issues and suggest new features or improvements through the [public repository](https://github.com/brycx/orion).

-**Update [26-09-2018]**: It has been pointed out to me that some clarifications are needed.
-`orion` _itself_ does not allow unsafe code.
-However, some dependencies that `orion` relies on do allow and use unsafe Rust code.
-So for example constant-time comparison is provided by the [subtle crate](https://crates.io/crates/subtle).
-The problems with achieving constant-time operations, when using no unsafe code, come as soon as `orion` tries to implement these itself.